Do Dry Herb Vaporizers smell?

-When cannabis burns, the compounds along with the plant matter itself are released as part of the odour into the air and this is what your nose registers as its smell.
+Smoke may appear to be a gas but it isn't.
+It is actually made up of thousands of tiny, solid particles of burnt plant matter.
+It is main the plant matter itself that is released as part of the odour into the air and this is what your nose registers as the smell.

 Because burning causes combustion of the plant matter as well as the active ingredients, there is more mass to get mingled with your hair, curtains and walls.
 This can take some time to disappear.